ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 ## Displaying embedded media on your website

-The media embed feature produces output that may not contain previews of some embedded media.
-That happens for all media types when the feature is configured to produce a [semantic output](#semantic-output) and for non-previewable media in the default configuration.
+By default, the media embed feature produces output that does not contain previews of embedded media, called the [semantic output](#semantic-data-output-default).
 That means that you need to transform the output `<oembed>` elements into real media on your target website.

 There are many ways to do that.
 The simplest, plug-and-play solutions are described here.
 You can also implement this transformation as part of your backend service and you can use different services than described in this section.